mestocks/gwas-workshop/README.md

 <img src="https://github.com/mspopgen/genomics-workshop2016/blob/master/ruff-sys.png" width="640" align="center">
 </p>

 The genotypic data consists of markers derived from RAD sequencing, and have been mapped to the ruff draft genome.
 See [*Küpper et al. (2016)*](http://www.nature.com/ng/journal/v48/n1/full/ng.3443.html), and it's sister publication [*Lamichhaney et al. (2016)*](http://www.nature.com/ng/journal/v48/n1/full/ng.3430.html), for more details.
 After filtering we now have a dataset of 383,514 snps with which to look for associations with our traits interest.
-We will start with some simple tests of association on two traits: `fo` and `si`. `fo` indicates whether an individual is a *Faeder* or non-*Faeder* morph, and `si` indicates whether an individual is a *Satellite* or *Independent* morph.

 ##Perform an association study

-First let's perform a GWAS on the *Faeder* morph.
+We will start with some simple tests of association on just one of the traits, `fo`, which indicates whether an individual is a *Faeder* or non-*Faeder* morph.
 That is, are there markers associated with an individual being either a *Faeder* or a non-*Faeder* (i.e. a *Satellite* or *Independent*) morph?
 This trait is indicated by the phenotype `fo` and is a categorical trait, so we can start by using a logistic regression:
 ```{r }
 fo.MLR <- mlreg(fo ~ 1, data = ruff.data, trait = "binomial")
 ```